 - whether or not the purchase price is to be paid in full on completion or payable in instalments;

-- an approximate timetable to work too;
+- an approximate timetable to work to;

 - a period of exclusivity under which the seller agrees not to market the business; and

-The duty of confidentiality and period of exclusivity are legally binding on the parties even if the transaction does not go through.
+The duty of confidentiality and period of exclusivity can be legally binding on the parties even if the transaction does not go through.

 they have incurred to date.
-The legal problem with this is the subjective nature of the phrase “good reason” – for a buyer and seller this will mean something different.
-As a way of combating this, some buyers will insist that the same clause applies to the seller who if he pulls out without good reason will be liable for the buyer’s costs and expenses.
-The bottom line is that whilst the heads of terms are not in general legally binding, this does not prevent legally binding clauses being inserted and caution should, therefore, be taken when negotiating and agreeing on heads of terms.
+One legal problem with this is the subjective nature of the phrase “good reason” – for a buyer and seller this will often mean something different.
+As a way of combating this, some buyers will insist that the same clause applies to the seller, who if they pull out without good reason will be liable for the buyer’s costs and expenses.
+It is, therefore, vital to take proper advice on the preparation of heads of terms.

-What is due diligence?
+What is Due Diligence?

 Due diligence is a process used by buyers to raise pre-contractual enquiries with the seller about the business.
 They are usually quite lengthy and take the form of a questionnaire and the production of copy documents.
 For the seller, it can be seen as a long and laborious process, but the replies to the enquiries may form the basis for warranties in the Sale Contract, and there may well be a specific warranty as to the accuracy of those replies.
 Therefore, if they are not answered truthfully and correctly, not only does it make the buyer very wary but it could enable the buyer to bring a breach of warranty claim and/or a claim for misrepresentation.
 For the buyer, it flushes out any problems from an early stage and usually forms the basis of the disclosure process for the seller.